Chart Color Schemes

 Employment

-Nailsworth - Broadview has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate stands at 2.8%, with estimated employment growth of 1.1% over the past year.
+Nailsworth - Broadview has a highly educated workforce with prominent representation in essential services sectors.
+Its unemployment rate is 2.8%, lower than the national average, and it experienced an employment growth of 1.1% over the past year.

 Frequently Asked Questions - Employment